SirBob01/Centurion-Human-Evolution/README.md

 # TODO

+- Finish migrating the source to Python 3 (this was originally written in Python 2).
-Maybe add online multiplayer?
+- Maybe add online multiplayer?
 Who knows.
-Local multiplayer is barely functioning at the moment so I'll have to see.
+Local multiplayer is barely functional at the moment, so I'll have to see.